 How was the Agency participated in the TICH quarterly meeting on

 Agency/Group/Organization consulted July 28, 2014.
 TDHCA staff was present.
 Anticipated

 and what are the anticipated outcomes outcome of the consultation is greater coordination of

-of the consultation or areas for the state's resources and services to address
+of the consultation or areas for improved the state's resources and services to address

-improved coordination? homelessness.
+coordination? homelessness.

 78 Agency/Group/Organization Texas Education Agency

-70 Agency/Group/Organization Type Services-Children
+70 Agency/Group/Organization Agency/Group/Organization Type Services-Children

 Agency/Group/Organization Type Services-Education

 Other government - State

 What section of the Plan was addressed Housing Need Assessment

+by Consultation?
 Homelessness Strategy

-by Consultation?
-Homeless Needs - Families with children
+by Consultation: Homeless Needs - Families with children

-Homelessness Needs - Unaccompanied youth
+Homelessness Needs - Unaccompanied youth Economic Development

-Economic Development

 Market Analysis

+•

 Anti-poverty Strategy

-Method of Distribution
+Have was the Method of Distribution

 How was the Agency participated in the TICH quarterly meeting on

 Agency/Group/Organization consulted July 28, 2014.
 TDHCA staff was present.
 Anticipated

 and what are the anticipated outcomes outcome of the consultation is greater coordination of

-of the consultation or areas for the state's resources and services to address
+of the consultation or areas for improved the state's resources and services to address

-improved coordination? homelessness.
+70 coordination? homelessness.

 79 Agency/Group/Organization ARCIL, Inc.

 Agency/Group/Organization Type Services-Persons with Disabilities

-Regional organization
+What are the of the Discourse addressed Regional organization

 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Non-Homeless Special Needs

 Economic Development

-Market Analysis
+How was the Market Analysis

-How was the The organization attended the DAW on April 24, 2014.
+The organization attended the DAW on April 24, 2014.

-Agency/Group/Organization consulted TDHCA maintains the DAW to provide ongoing
+Agency/Group/Organization consulted TDHCA maintains the DAW to provide ongoing guidance on how TDHCA's programs, including ESG

-and what are the anticipated outcomes guidance on how TDHCA's programs, including ESG and
+and what are the anticipated outcomes

-of the consultation or areas for HOME, can most effectively serve persons with
+of the consultation or areas for improved coordination? and HOME, can most effectively serve persons with disabilities.

-improved coordination? disabilities.
+90

-80 Agency/Group/Organization Disability Rights Texas
+80 Agency/Group/Organization Agency/Group/Organization Type Disability Rights Texas Services - Housing

-Agency/Group/Organization Type Services - Housing
+Agency/Group/Organization Type

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Health

 Services-Education

 Services-Employment

 Regional organization

-Planning organization
+101 51 51 Planning organization

 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Non-Homeless Special Needs

 Economic Development

 Market Analysis

-Iviai Net Allalysis

 How was the Organization participated in the DAW on April 24,

 Agency/Group/Organization consulted 2014.
 TDHCA maintains the DAW to provide ongoing

-and what are the anticipated outcomes guidance on how TDHCA's programs, including ESG and
+and what are the anticipated outcomes guidance on how TDHCA's programs, including ESG

-of the consultation or areas for HOME, can most effectively serve persons with
+of the consultation or areas for improved and HOME, can most effectively serve persons with

-improved coordination? disabilities.
+coordination? disabilities.

 81 Agency/Group/Organization Texas Department of Aging and Disability Services

-(DADS)
+- (DADS)

 Agency/Group/Organization Type Services-Elderly Persons

 Services-Persons with Disabilities

 Other government - State

 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Non-Homeless Special Needs

 Economic Development

 Market Analysis

 Anti-poverty Strategy

 How was the Organization participated in the DAW on April 24,

 Agency/Group/Organization consulted 2014.
 TDHCA maintains the DAW to provide ongoing

-and what are the anticipated outcomes guidance on how TDHCA's programs, including ESG and
+and what are the anticipated outcomes guidance on how TDHCA's programs, including ESG

-of the consultation or areas for HOME, can most effectively serve persons with
+of the consultation or areas for improved and HOME, can most effectively serve persons with

-improved coordination? disabilities.
+coordination? disabilities.
 The organization also participated in the

 TICH quarterly meetings on May 20, 2014 and July 28,

 2014.
 TDHCA staff was present.
 Anticipated outcome

 of the consultation is greater coordination of the

 state's resources and services to address

 homelessness.

 82 Agency/Group/Organization TX Dept. of State Health Services

 Agency/Group/Organization Type Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-homeless

 Services-Health

 Health Agency

 What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Homelessness Strategy

 Non-Homeless Special Needs

 Economic Development

 Market Analysis

 Anti-poverty Strategy

 Method of Distribution